Memory Cafes in South Gloucestershire

 Lasting Memories Film

-In 2014, our local secondary school, Patchway Community College, took part in a project named "Lasting Memories", in conjunction with Patchway Memory Cafe.
+In 2014, our local secondary school, Patchway Community School, took part in a project named "Lasting Memories", in conjunction with Patchway Memory Cafe.

 Six students were chosen to meet people living with dementia at Patchway Memory Cafe, and to make an educational film about dementia.
 Their meetings centered around the young people asking the people with dementia about their early lives, doing some research about the things they learnt, and presenting it back to them.